 How can we stay focused on a heart that gives thanks and glorifies God?
-How can we cultivate a grateful and giving heart this season?…continue reading
+How can we cultivate a grateful and giving heart this season?
+Continue reading “Tis the Season Week 3: Grateful Hearts”

 This post is no longer available on the blog.
 We’ve published!
 Available in print or ebook on Amazon,